rpc21/cellular_automata_simulator/README.md

 * User can actively change neighbor type during simulation
 * User can modify display of two grids during simulation
 * Added additional neighbor types - i-formation, knight, diagonal,
+* Changing cell shape during simulation
+* prompting user with alerts at the start of the simulation

 ### Notes